Gourav-334/maltose/docs/algo/as/cmd_interpreter/README.md

 ## 2. File Descriptions

-- `cmd_validator.md` - Describes the algorithms used in validating a user passed command to assembler.
+- `cmd_valid.md` - Describes the implementation of validating a user passed command to assembler.
+- `flag_status.md` - Describes the storage flag statuses passed by user to the assembler binary.

 ---